elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-whiteboards-and-study-guides-complement-powerpoints-and-recordings-in-d2l-content-management.md

 url: /learn/education-studies/questions/how-do-whiteboards-and-study-guides-complement-powerpoints-and-recordings-in-d2l-content-management
 score: -1.0
 related_article1:
-    id: 166890
+    id: 166880
-    title: What is biological fitness and why is it important for survival and reproduction in different environments?
+    title: >-
+        What are the steps to log into iClicker and how can students access the free trial?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-biological-fitness-and-why-is-it-important-for-survival-and-reproduction-in-different-environments
+    url: /learn/education-studies/questions/what-are-the-steps-to-log-into-iclicker-and-how-can-students-access-the-free-trial
 related_article2:
-    id: 166892
+    id: 166887
-    title: What are the essential traits of living organisms and how do they contribute to survival and adaptation?
+    title: >-
+        How do experimental design and data interpretation contribute to effective data collection and analysis?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-essential-traits-of-living-organisms-and-how-do-they-contribute-to-survival-and-adaptation
+    url: /learn/education-studies/questions/how-do-experimental-design-and-data-interpretation-contribute-to-effective-data-collection-and-analysis
 related_article3:
-    id: 166884
+    id: 166887
-    title: What is the importance of organizing course content into modules on D2L and how can students access course tools?
+    title: >-
+        How do experimental design and data interpretation contribute to effective data collection and analysis?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-importance-of-organizing-course-content-into-modules-on-d2l-and-how-can-students-access-course-tools
+    url: /learn/education-studies/questions/how-do-experimental-design-and-data-interpretation-contribute-to-effective-data-collection-and-analysis
 related_article4:
-    id: 166888
+    id: 166881
-    title: What is the difference between correlation and causation when analyzing trends in graphs?
+    title: >-
+        How does iClicker technology enhance student engagement and what challenges might it present?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-correlation-and-causation-when-analyzing-trends-in-graphs
+    url: /learn/education-studies/questions/how-does-iclicker-technology-enhance-student-engagement-and-what-challenges-might-it-present
 related_article5:
     id: 166891
+    title: >-
-    title: How do hypotheses differ from theories in terms of testability and predictions?
+        How do hypotheses differ from theories in terms of testability and predictions?
     subject: Education Studies
     url: /learn/education-studies/questions/how-do-hypotheses-differ-from-theories-in-terms-of-testability-and-predictions
 ---